Geordio/CarND-Vehicle-Detection/README.md

 I trialed using a smaller overlap between windows, but found that it did not detect cars that were present.

 I established the size of windows again using trial and error.
 I started with a scale of 1, which gives a window of 64 x 64.
-I initially implemented additional windows with scales of 1.5 and 2, but found that this was not detecting the nearer vehicle consistently.
+I initially implemented additional windows with scales of 1.5 and 2, but found that this was not detecting the nearer vehicle consistently, when using the HLS or HSV colourspaces.
 I hence increase to include a scale of 3 and 4.
 I found that this worked well.
 I did try scales of less than 1 but found that this created a lot of false positives.
-I finally used 1, 2, 3, 4. (note I removed the windows with a scale of 1.5) TODO REVIEW BASED ON FINAL FINDING

 Below is a visualisation of my window search.
 (Note that the titles have become corrupted, they are from top to bottom, input image, Scale 1, Scale 1.5, Scale 2, Scale 3, Scale 4.